Christiansborg Palace

 The Present Christiansborg Palace

-The third and current Christiansborg Palace is inaugurated.
-One wing is designed as reception rooms for King Christian X and the royal family, while the other is designated for the Parliament and the Upper House.
+The third and current Christiansborg Palace is completed.
+One wing is designed as reception rooms for King Christian X and the Royal Family, while the other is designated for Landstinget and Folketinget, Parliament's upper and lower chambers.

 The Present Christiansborg Palace